×

 When we asked people what advice they would give someone preparing to move to Portimao, they said:

 "Portimao is a popular destination for expats due to its warm climate, beautiful beaches, and affordable cost of living.
 Before retiring in Portimao, it's important to understand the local culture, language, and lifestyle.
 Portuguese is the official language of Portugal, and while English is widely spoken in tourist areas, it may not be as common in residential areas.
 Therefore, learning some basic Portuguese phrases can be beneficial.
 The cost of living in Portimao is generally lower than in many other European countries.
 However, it's important to budget for expenses such as housing, healthcare, and daily living costs.
 Portugal has a universal healthcare system, but private insurance is also available.
 Expats should research their healthcare options and ensure they have adequate coverage.
 Portugal has a relatively high standard of living, with good infrastructure and public services.
 However, expats should be prepared for a slower pace of life compared to many other countries.
 Portugal has a warm Mediterranean climate, with hot summers and mild winters.
 However, it can get quite humid, which may not be comfortable for everyone.
 Portugal has a residency program for retirees known as the Non-Habitual Resident (NHR) scheme.
 This offers tax benefits for a period of ten years, but it's important to understand the requirements and implications of this scheme.
 Portugal is part of the Schengen Area, which allows for free movement between member countries.
 However, for long-term stays, a residence permit is required.
 Portuguese cuisine is diverse and delicious, with a focus on seafood.
 The local wine is also excellent and very affordable.
 Portugal is a safe country with a low crime rate.
 However, like anywhere, it's important to take common-sense precautions to protect yourself and your property.
 Finally, it's important to understand that while Portugal is a welcoming country, it can take time to fully integrate into the local community.
-Patience and an open mind are key to enjoying your retirement in Portimao," explained one person living in Portimao, Portugal.
+Patience and an open mind are key to enjoying your retirement in Portimao," said one expat in Portimao.

 Connect